 Is Helium Streamer running?

 Does the Helium Music Streamer Launcher's Status label says Running?
-If not, please see the Helium Streamer status label doesn't say "Running" section.
+If not, please see the Helium Streamer status label doesn't say "Running" article.

 1. Test local access